How Can I Protect My Identity This Tax Season?

-The annual tax season has also become a season to be alert for phishing scams that appear to be messages from the Internal Revenue Service (IRS).
+During tax season internet scammers seek every opportunity to trick people out of their refunds, as well as their personal information.
+It is important to be alert for phishing scams that appear to be messages from the Internal Revenue Service (IRS).

-Scammers use email, websites, and even social media to trick taxpayers into sharing personal and financial information, which they can use to steal your identity.
-Meant to either frighten or entice, these fraudulent messages may threaten a tax audit or offer a tax refund.
+Scammers use email, websites, and even social media to get taxpayers to share personal and financial information, which they can then use to steal identities.
+In an effort to either frighten or entice users, fraudulent messages typically threaten a tax audit or offer a tax refund.

-The IRS generally does not send unsolicited e-mails to taxpayers or request financial account security information, such as PIN numbers.
-They also will not discuss tax account information with taxpayers via e-mail or use it to request sensitive financial and personal information from taxpayers.
+The IRS does not send unsolicited emails or texts to taxpayers to request financial account security information, such as PIN numbers.
+They also will not discuss tax account information with taxpayers via email, or use email to request sensitive financial and personal information.

-Scams may appear legitimate and some may even use the IRS logo.
-But the warning signs that you've received a fraudulent message may include:
+Scams may appear legitimate because of language used and valid personal information included.
+Some scam documents or emails may even use the IRS logo.
+But the warning signs you should watch for are:

-- Requests for personal and/or financial information, such as your Social Security number and bank or credit card account numbers.
+- Requests for personal or financial information, such as your Social Security number and bank or credit card account numbers.

 - Tempting offers that might persuade you to click on links or respond to messages.